Golden Globes host slammed for ‘gross’ Diddy joke in opening monologue

 Golden Globes host Nikki Glaser has been criticised for a “disgusting” Diddy joke made during her opening monologue.

-The crowd of A-listers in the room sighed and groaned at the joke that has been branded “gross” and “crazy” by viewers.
+The crowd of A-listers in the room sighed and groaned at mention of Diddy, and the joke has since been branded “gross” and “crazy” by viewers.

-During the raid on his house, polive recovered “more than 1,000 bottles of baby oil and lubricant”.
+During the raid on his house, police recovered “more than 1,000 bottles of baby oil and lubricant”.

 “That Diddy joke was gross,” one person wrote, with another adding: “The Diddy joke annoyed me but she recovered.”